Rohma05255/code-alpha-python-programming-internship--3-projects/README.md

 - Learned how to structure small projects properly

 ## 👩‍💻 About Me
-Biotechnology student exploring Python programming and its applications beyond core science — currently building skills in coding, data handling, and scientific programming.
+Biotechnology student exploring Python programming and its applications beyond core science — currently building skills in coding, data handling, and scientific programming

 ## 🔗 Connect
 [LinkedIn Profile Link]